Own-Data-Privateer/hoardy-web/tool/README.md

 ## hoardy-web

-Inspect, search, organize, programmatically extract values and generate static website mirrors from, archive, view, and replay `HTTP` archives/dumps in `WRR` ("Web Request+Response", produced by the `Hoardy-Web` Web Extension browser add-on) and `mitmproxy` (`mitmdump`) file formats.
+Inspect, search, organize, programmatically extract values and generate static website mirrors from, archive, view, and replay web archives/dumps in `WRR` ("Web Request+Response", produced by the `Hoardy-Web` Web Extension browser add-on) and `mitmproxy` (`mitmdump`) file formats.

 Glossary: a `reqres` (`Reqres` when a type/class) is an instance of a structure representing `HTTP` request+response pair with some additional metadata.